chrispsk/laravel-skint-electronicshop/readme.md

 Built from scratch ...
-Not using Laravel features
+Not using Laravel auth features
+Using Eloquent models and relationships.